Filipp Goloshchyokin: Early life and career

 Born 9 March [O.S.
-26 February] 1876 in Nevel to a family of Jewish contractors, his true birth name is unknown, in various sources, Isai (Yiddish: Shaya or Shai) and Isak, Isayevich, Isaakovich, Itskovich are indicated as real names.
-His first wife, Bertha Iosifovna Perelman, was born in 1876 to the family of an artisan.
-She was arrested and sent into exile in the Narym region.
-In exile Bertha Perelman married Goloshchyokin.
-She died in 1918.
+26 February] 1876 in Nevel to a family of Jewish contractors, his middle name has been spelt as, Isai (Yiddish: Shaya or Shai) and Isak, Isayevich, Isaakovich, Itskovich are indicated as real names.
 After graduating from a dental school in Riga, Goloshchyokin worked for a time as a dental technician.

 In 1903 he joined the RSDLP.
 He conducted revolutionary work in St. Petersburg, Kronstadt, Sestroretsk, Moscow and other cities.
 He took part in the Revolution of 1905–1907.
 From 1909, he worked in the Moscow Committee of the RSDLP and directed it.
 In 1909 he was arrested and exiled to the Narym region, and fled in 1910.

 In 1912, he was a delegate to the Bolshevik Congress in Prague, at which Vladimir Lenin formalized the break with the Mensheviks and created a separate Bolshevik organization with its own Central Committee, of which Goloshchyokin was a founding member.
 He assumed the alias Filipp, also transliterated Philipp or Philippe, as his party cryptonym.

 In 1913 he was again arrested by the Russian authorities and deported to the Turukhansk Territory in Siberia, and released only after the February Revolution in 1917.
 In May, Yakov Sverdlov, the Chairman of the All-Russian Central Executive Committee, sent Goloshchyokin to the Ural Region, informing the local Bolsheviks: "Comrade Philippe has gone to the Urals; a man; very energetic; with the right party line".
 He served as a member of the Perm Committee of the All-Union Communist Party, then a member of the Regional Committee.

 As a delegate to the Second All-Russian Congress of Soviets, Goloshchyokin arrived in Petrograd.
-He entered the Petrograd Military Revolutionary Committee and participated in the October Revolution.
+He joined the Petrograd Military Revolutionary Committee and participated in the October Revolution.
 At the Second Congress of Soviets, he was elected a member of the All-Russian Central Executive Committee.
 Goloshchyokin recalled that before his departure for the Urals, Lenin aimed at delaying the convocation and the subsequent dispersal of the All-Russian Constituent Assembly.

 After the success of the October Revolution and the outbreak of the Russian Civil War, he was elected to the Presidium of the Ural Regional Soviet, based in Ekaterinburg, and was elected Military Commissar of the Urals, where he formed and headed the Red Guard in the region and oversaw the activities of the Red Army Reserve District in Ekaterinburg.
 In Spring 1918, he proposed to execute Prince Georgy Lvov, who had served as Chairman of the Provisional Government after the February Revolution, and was a prisoner in Ekaterinburg, but was ordered not to by the People's Commissar for Justice, a Left Socialist Revolutionary, during the period when the Left SRs were in coalition with the Bolsheviks.